 - Lowly lit area: When you are stargazing, you should always pick up a site with minimum streetlights.
 Stars are visible from places that are darker and are free from external lighting.

 - Adjust to the visibility: You should give at least 20 minutes to adjust to the dark.
-This time is required by the rod cells in our eyes which aid vision in the night.
+This time is required by the rod cells in our eyes which aid vision at the night.

 - Weather conditions: A night when the wind is blowing fast is not preferred for stargazing.
 You should always choose a night which is clear, dark and dry.
 There should be no haze to ensure the best view of a starlit sky.
-A gaze at the star is so much better and peaceful when the weather is perfect.
+A gaze at the star is so much better and more peaceful when the weather is perfect.

 Stargazing is intricate and beautiful in its way.
 It is hard because they do not quickly cope with the methods, which makes identification easier.
 But, on the contrary, it is beautiful because it leads to discoveries each day.